itmo-infocom/UNIX-Linux-online-course/texts/week07/033_file_systems.md

 And now that our partitioning is complete, it's time to see how we can use our disk space.
 As mentioned earlier, UNIX-like systems can treat disks or disk partitions as files.
 And some databases, for example, can use raw disk partitions to store data with higher performance.

 But most of the time, disk space is used in file systems.
 UNIX-like systems and especially Linux support many different file systems.
 All the details of their implementation are reduced to a common denominator -- the VFS abstraction.
+One of the first virtual file system mechanisms on Unix-like systems was introduced by Sun Microsystems in 1985.
+It allowed Unix system calls to access local UFS file systems and remote NFS file systems transparently.
+For this reason, Unix vendors who licensed the NFS code from Sun often copied the design of Sun's VFS.

-Then we can mount them in a single directory tree, navigate through the hierarchy, read, write, work with owners and permissions, according to the restrictions imposed by the original file systems.
+Once the filesystem has been created, we can mount it in a single directory tree, navigate through the hierarchy, read, write, work with owners and permissions, according to the restrictions imposed by the this file systems internals.

 The standard tool for creating a new filesystem is `mkfs`:
 ```